 WHAT DO GERMAN ONLINE SHOPPERS WANT?

-The top-selling products that Germans purchase from abroad are clothing, books, CDs, DVDs and video games.
-These are not high-value items.
-Indeed, Germans were driven to begin shopping online in part because of the low costs associated with it.
-They will regularly compare prices across several websites to ensure they are getting the best deal, so if your product and pricing information (including delivery rates) are not easily accessible and digestible, they’ll go elsewhere.
+The top-selling products that Germans purchase abroad are clothing, books, CDs, DVDs and video games.
+They shop online for lower costs, regularly comparing prices across several websites to ensure they are getting the best deal, so be sure to make your product and pricing information (including delivery rates) easily accessible.

-44% of German consumers want greater flexibility when choosing a delivery date, while 33% want more options for collecting a package at a convenient retail location (source: Comscore).
-So flexibility is important, especially when it comes to delivery.
-In fact, German businesses have gained a competitive edge by improving delivery and return options; just take Zalando’s 100-day free returns policy as an example.
+44% of German consumers want more flexible delivery dates, while 33% want more options for collecting a package at a convenient retail location (source: Comscore).
+With the importance of flexible delivery, German businesses have gained a competitive edge by improving delivery and return options.
+That’s why overseas companies are expected to provide the same services in order to compete.

-German online shoppers have deep-seated reservations about putting their personal details on the web.
-Data privacy is a huge issue in Germany.
-Germans are generally reluctant to create online accounts to buy things, or to pay via credit/debit card.
-And contactless payments and mobile payments via smartphones are facing resistance due to trust concerns.
-Therefore, we strongly recommend offering direct debits and invoices on delivery payment options, especially if you’re operating overseas.
+German online shoppers have deep-seated reservations about sharing personal details on the web.
+Data privacy is a huge issue in Germany, causing general reluctance to create online accounts to buy things, or to pay via credit/debit card.
+Contactless and mobile payments via smartphones are also facing resistance due to trust concerns.
+Therefore, you should offer direct debits and invoices on delivery payment options, especially if you’re operating overseas.

 In Germany, less is more.
-Brash slogans claiming to be the biggest, the brightest and the best will have little impact.
+Brash slogans claiming to be the best will have little impact.
 Instead, Germans prefer understatement and modesty.
-You may think your product is the best ever, but you can tone it down.
-Prove it through the product information you provide and the product’s functionality, not through loud slogans without substance.
+Prove it through the product information you provide and the product’s functionality, not through loud slogans.
 The same goes for brand logos – German brands, such as Adidas and BMW, favor minimalist designs.

 How do I connect with them?

-Customer interaction also differs vastly between Germany and Anglophone countries.
-Although social media is growing in popularity, usage figures are still well below those of other developed countries, partially due to a fear of oversharing information online.
+Customer interaction differs vastly between German and English-speaking countries.
+Although social media is growing in popularity, usage figures are still below those of other developed countries.
 But it is still possible to foster strong customer relationships online.
 Here’s how:

-Research is an important part of the customer journey, so your website should provide easy access to the information shoppers are looking for.
-This includes product information and pricing/delivery details, which should be clearly visible from an early stage.
-But to really appease your customers’ concerns, you could have your website audited by TÜV, a technical inspection association, to receive an official quality certification, as well as indicate your compliance with German data privacy regulations on your website.
+Research is an important part of the customer journey, so your website should provide easy access to the information shoppers are looking for, such as product information and pricing details.
+You could take it to the next step by having your website audited by TÜV, a technical inspection association, to receive an official quality certification and indicate your compliance with German data privacy regulations on your website.

-Despite lower usage figures than other countries, social media in Germany shouldn’t be ignored.
-Over 80% of German millennials now use Facebook, so it should be a pivotal part of any online campaign.
-Other platforms such as Snapchat, Instagram and Xing are popular with different demographics, so use them as well – see our blog on German social media for more information on which platforms to use, and when/how to use them.
+Despite having lower social media usage than other countries, over 80% of German millennials now use Facebook, so it should be a pivotal part of any online campaign.
+Other platforms, such as Snapchat, Instagram and Xing, are popular with different demographics, so leverage them properly.